 When she turned three years old, Sofia was diagnosed with Sensory Integration Disorder.
 She didn’t like wearing clothes; she didn’t like wearing shoes; she didn’t like tags; she didn’t like loud noises.
 She wasn’t really connecting socially with the outside world.
 She wasn’t crawling and touching and grabbing things.
 She would have fits where if I went to try to grab her, she’d start screaming and carrying on.
 She was put in physical therapy and occupational therapy.
 They did some speech therapy.
 I had her put in a private school when she was in kindergarten that focused on motor skills and a holistic approach to teaching as opposed to just brain and academic teaching.
 She thrived there, socially developing, but not academically.
 She didn’t learn to read; she didn’t do math.
 By fourth grade… during this whole period of time, I was trying to do research and try to figure out what’s wrong.
 Nobody could really pinpoint what was going on.
 The school department said it’s a medical issue, the medical community said it’s an educational issue.
 At the end of seventh grade, everything just crashed.
 Everything just came to a halt.
 She ended up in a psychiatric facility for all her social stuff, all the academic stuff, everything just came to a head.

 The first month of Brain Balance, it was like uncovering the old monster.
 Then, it was like a turn… like a 180.
 As we were getting closer to the second month, Sofia came out of it and said, “I feel like I can think better, I can hear things better.”
 Then she said, “but most of all, you and I communicate better.”
-That’s not to say that she’s a perfect child with no issues and we don’t have conflicts, but we can have a dialogue, we can communicate, we can resolve, we can problem solve, we can plan.
-One of the Brain Balance advertisements, it says, it was like, my family before Brain Balance and my family after Brain Balance are not the same.
+That’s not to say that she’s a perfect child with no issues and we don’t have conflicts, but we can have a dialogue, we can communicate, we can resolve, we can problem-solve, we can plan.
+One of the Brain Balance advertisements, it says, it was like, my family before Brain Balance and my family after Brain Balance is not the same.
 I agree with that.